mlcommons/mlcube/docs/getting-started/mnist.md

 ## Running MNIST MLCube
-We need to setup the Python virtual environment.
+We need to set up the Python virtual environment.
 These are the steps outlined in the `Introduction` section except we do not clone GitHub repository with the example MLCube cubes.
 ```
 # Create Python Virtual Environment
 virtualenv -p python3 ./env && source ./env/bin/activate